5 Things Dog Trainers Don’t Do

 - Flexible leashes teach bad habits like pulling.
 If you’re trying to teach your dog to walk nicely on leash the best way to wreck that is to put them on an extendable leash.
 The constant tension even though it is slight, commonly teaches them that mild leash tension is appropriate for walking, negating your loose leash walking practice.

 - They can cause injuries.
-Google retractable leash injuries to see for yourself but be prepared if your squeamish.
+Google retractable leash injuries to see for yourself but be prepared if you’re squeamish.
 The thin cords can cause some pretty nasty burns and cuts and have taken off fingers and even dogs’ tails.

 - They are way too long.
 You have much less influence over your dog should you need to give it instructions at 15-20’ of distance.
 They are hard to hold if you have anything else in hand and if you let go accidentally they wind up into your dogs’ rear end usually freaking them out.

-We don’t free feed
+Dog Trainers don’t free feed

 - It helps with house training.
 A more predictable input schedule(food) helps predict the output (poop) schedule.